glennj/exercism.io/java/binary-search/README.md

 # Binary Search

+Welcome to Binary Search on Exercism's Java Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Implement a binary search algorithm.

 Searching a sorted collection is a common task.
 A dictionary is a sorted